Martin Harris (Latter Day Saints): Early interaction with Smith

 The Smith family moved to Palmyra in 1816, and in 1824, Harris employed Joseph Smith Sr., to dig a well and a cistern.
-During this period, Harris had identified himself as a "un-churched Christian".
+During this period, Harris had identified himself as an "un-churched Christian".
 Smith Sr. reportedly told Harris about the gold plates in 1824.
 Harris later recounted the first time he saw Joseph Smith use a seer stone, when the latter used it to locate a lost object for Harris.